The Getty

 Advertising

 But here’s the thing: No matter how good the weather, visiting L.A.’s museums is a must.
-In fact, not only are they among the city’s best things to do, but we think Los Angeles museums rival those in Chicago, Washington D.C. and New York.
+In fact, not only are they among the city’s best things to do, but Los Angeles museums can increasingly stand toe to toe with ones in cultural capitals like New York, Chicago and Washington, D.C.
 And, lucky you, a handful of them have stunning outdoor campuses with hilltop views, sculpture gardens and sunny courtyards.

 This article includes affiliate links.
 These links have no influence on our editorial content.
 For more information, click here